Indiana State Sycamores men's basketball: Division I NCAA tournament results

 The Sycamores have appeared in four NCAA Division I Tournaments.
 Their combined record is 5–4.

 NIT results

-The Sycamores have appeared in four National Invitation Tournaments (NIT).
-Their combined record is 1–4.
+The Sycamores have appeared in five National Invitation Tournaments (NIT).
+Their combined record is 5–5.

 CBI results

 The Sycamores have received two College Basketball Invitational (CBI) berths.
-Their record is 0–1.
+Their combined record is 1–2.

 CIT results

 The Sycamores appeared in one CollegeInsider.com Tournament (CIT).
 Their record is 0–1.

 Division II NCAA tournament results

 The Sycamores have appeared in three NCAA Division II basketball tournaments.
 Their combined record is 5–4.
-They hosted the Great Lakes Regional during the 1966-67 Tournament.
+They hosted the Great Lakes Regional during the 1966–67 Tournament.

 NAIA Tournament results

 The Sycamores appeared in the NAIA Division I men's basketball tournament 12 times.
 They reached the NAIA Final Four five times.
 The Sycamores combined NAIA Tournament record is 25–12.
 Indiana State is the only team to finish as the National Runner-Up in the NAIA and both the NCAA DI and DII tournaments.